ndpawar1981/IMDb-Movie-chat-bot/README.md

 title.ratings.tsv.gz, and title.principals.tsv.gz.
 2. Store structured movie and people data in PostgreSQL using pgvector for embeddings.
-3. Generate semantic embeddings locally using Ollama.
+3. Generate semantic embeddings using Hugging Face's Sentence Transformer.
 4. Allow users to semantically search for movies or actors via a Streamlit frontend.

-5. Use filters: Genre, IMDb Rating, Year.
-(Optional - Nice to have)
-6. Pass results context to Ollama LLM to generate clean, human-readable answers.
+5. Pass results context to free version of OpenAI LLM to generate clean, human-readable answers.

 # Data Sources